Summer Internship Program: Fairfax County - Position 1 (ANR)

 The intern will dive into the Extension Programming model by developing a needs assessment for training MG Volunteers and then designing a program from conception to evaluation.
 The Program will be presented to the MG Volunteers as a continuing education summer program.

 2. Describe the knowledge / skills you expect the intern to gain from this experience.

 The intern will work in the office, lab and in the field.
 They will learn to hone their Horticulture diagnostic skills.
-They will make site visits to experience plant diseases and pests in the Fairfax landscape.
+They will make site visits to experience soil testing, data collection, and observe plant diseases and insect pests in the Fairfax landscape.
 Intern will learn skills needed to work with clients, professionals, and volunteers; group and individual projects.
 Intern will see how technology and horticulture overlap.

 3. How will the intern learn about the breadth of VCE and our various program areas?

 The Intern will be exposed to the wide array of programs offered by the Fairfax office not only Horticulture but also 4-H and Family and Consumer Sciences.
 There will be opportunities to network with other Northern District Extension Agents and landscape and horticulture industry professionals.
 Working across program areas and with volunteers, the VCE Summer Intern will gain a complete understanding of the VCE programs in Fairfax County.

 Read about Internship Experiences of Former VCE Interns

 - Joy Nystrom - Orange

 - Ashley Little - Prince William County, Natural Resources, 2013

 - Kayla Eppard - Greene County